KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession2/project/part_2_re_-styling_with_sass.md

 2. Open Atom.

+    1. Close any open tabs by hovering over them with your mouse at the top of the screen and clicking on the small x that appears.

-    1. In the `File` menu choose `Add Project Folder...`
+    2. In the `File` menu choose `Add Project Folder...`

-    2. Navigate to the `CSS` folder you just created in step 1 and chose `Open`
+    3. Navigate to the `CSS` folder you just created in step 1 and choose `Open`.

-    3. In the left pane where you see the `CSS` folder text, right click on the folder and choose `New File`
+    4. You should now have a pane on the left displaying the `CSS` folder.
+Right click on the folder and choose `New File`.

-    4. Type in _index.html_ and press enter.
+    5. Type _index.html_ and press enter.

-    5. A new file should display on the left and should open in your main work area.
+    6. A new file should display on the left and should open in your main work area.

 3. Copy and paste the following HTML code into your _index.html_ file.